MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/gs1-barcodes.md

 1. Go to **Warehouse management \> Setup \> GS1 \> GS1 policy.**
 1. The page contains a grid with the following fields: <!-- KFM: Improve this description based on the UI -->
-    - **Field** – Specify the actual field from a Supply Chain Management table whose value could be set when scanning
+    - **Field** – Specify the field name from a Supply Chain Management table whose value could be set when scanning. <!-- KFM: No table name is needed? -->
     - **Application identifier** – Select the applicable application identifier defined on the **GS1 application identifiers** page.
     - **Description** – Enter a description for the row.
     - **Sorting** – For rows that share an application identifier with one or more other rows, use this setting to establish the order in which to process the matching rows.
 The row with the lowest sorting value will be processed first.